wildfly/quickstart/README.md

 System Requirements
 -------------------

-The applications these projects produce are designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.
+The applications these projects produce are designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build these projects is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.
-See [Configure Maven for WildFly 10](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build these projects is ${build.requirements}.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-To run these quickstarts with the provided build scripts, you need the the WildFly distribution ZIP.
-For information on how to install and run JBoss, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ located on the Customer Portal.
+To run these quickstarts with the provided build scripts, you need the ${product.name} distribution ZIP.
+For information on how to install and run JBoss, see the [${product.name.full} Documentation](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) _Getting Started Guide_ located on the Customer Portal.

 You can also use [JBoss Developer Studio or Eclipse](#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts) to run the quickstarts.